-Customer must show a notice of past due balance/bill, or have arrears of \$600.00, or at 20% of less of fuel.
+Customer must show a notice of past due balance/bill or have 20% or less fuel.
 If the amount needed exceeds the allowable range, Help Desk approval is required.

 - Notice of past due must be from the most recent billing cycle - Agencies may utilize the Division Crisis Verification form in lieu of a customer notice - Agencies must upload the customer notice of past due balance or the Division Crisis Verification form to the HE+ System prior to issuing the Prevention Assistance payment - Agencies shall not automatically issue the maximum threshold amounts.
 The amount issued should coincide with the amount listed on the customer's energy crisis verification.